Network /

 Select a station from the list to view information about the station.

-In the 1990s, the CCL, then named the Marina Line, was planned as a 12-station line from Chinatown.
+In the 1990s, the Circle Line, then named the Marina Line, was planned as a 12-station line from Chinatown.
 Plans then evolved to include the sector between Dhoby Ghaut to Stadium, and a part of the Marina Line from Chinatown to Promenade became part of the Downtown Line (DTL).

-Constructions for the CCL began in 2003 and were initially scheduled to open progressively from 2006 till 2010.
+Constructions for the Circle Line began in 2003 and were initially scheduled to open progressively from 2006 till 2010.
 It is designed as an orbital train line that links all existing MRT lines, allowing commuters to avoid the city centre when transferring between lines.

 The Kim Chuan Depot (KCD), situated in the vicinity of Hougang Avenue 3 and Kim Chuan Road, is the world's first rapid transit train depot built specifically for driverless passenger trains.